Battery Recycling and Disposal

 Alkaline Batteries

-These are your typical household batteries most commonly found items like toys or flashlights.
-They vary in size and shape and are general use or single use batteries.
-Thanks to the Battery Act of 1996 alkaline batteries made after this year no longer contain mercury and are not considered hazardous.
-These batteries are allowed in your regular trash containers for disposal in the landfills.
-They should not be placed in your curbside recycle cart.
-However, recycling is still an option.
-Many electronic and hardware stores will accept them and ensure proper recycling.
+These are your typical household batteries commonly found items like toys or flashlights.
+They vary in size and shape and are single use batteries.
+These batteries are not allowed in your regular trash containers for disposal at the landfill.
+They also should not be placed in your curbside recycle cart.
+Many electronic and hardware stores will accept them.
+Checkout Batterynetwork.org.

 Rechargeable or Lithium Batteries

-Rechargeable or multi-use lithium batteries often found in cellphones, laptops and computers contain dangerous materials and should stay out of both recycle and trash containers.
-Putting them in your curbside bins at home puts collection crews at risk.
+Rechargeable or multi-use lithium batteries often found in cellphones, laptops, e-bikes, cameras, toys and computers contain materials that must stay out of both recycle and trash containers.
+These batteries will ignite when crushed.
+Placing them in your curbside bins at home or in a dumpster puts collection crews at risk.
 They are the leading cause of truck fires in the garbage and recycling industry.
-The good news is there are collection sites available for proper recycling.
-Call2Recycle.org is North America’s largest battery recycling program.
-Along with a wealth of information, they also offer local options for lithium or rechargeable battery recycling.
+Checkout Batterynetwork.org for more battery information, they also offer free local options for lithium and rechargeable battery recycling.

 Button Batteries

 Unfortunately, these small batteries found in watches or electronic devices contain a variety of recoverable, but hazardous materials and should be recycled at a proper facility.
 These facilities include hardware stores and battery stores like Batteries Plus.
-Button batteries should never be placed in your curbside bin.
+Button batteries should never be placed in your waste containers.

 Car Batteries